 Matt and Jessica have been sailing full-time since 2011 on their Sabre 34′ Targa named Serendipity.
 Over the past two years they’ve sailed down the east coast of the US, spent time in the Bahamas, Cuba, Central America, and crossed the Atlantic twice in 2014.
 Jessica posts stunning photos of all their destinations and writes interesting articles detailing every aspect of their somewhat unusual journey (they had an unfortunate accident in St. Augustine last year that left them unable to cruise and with a lot of repairs!).
 Jessica says, “One thing is for sure, we can never rely on plans and new adventures are always waiting around the corner for us.”

 Stephanie and Brian of Sailing Detour sail a 2001 Alliage 41’ named Detour, and have been exploring Barcelona, Spain and continuing southwesterly along the Spanish coastline.
 Brian is the ‘Captain’ and he transformed Detour into a home before the couple moved aboard in June, 2012.
-Stephanie is the ship’s ‘Communications Officer’, keeping in touch with family and friends and sharing their adventure through the blog.
+Stephanie is the ship’s ‘Communications Officer’, keeping in touch with family and friends and sharing their adventure through the lobster.
 Stephanie says, “Brian and I LOVE sailing; absolutely!
 We want to re-position ourselves for the summer sailing season so that we can explore an area which we find most intriguing – Northern Europe.”

 The couple behind Mondo Vacilando, Melody and Chris, are a creative, work-while-living-the-dream type couple, and their sailing stories are certainly one of a kind.
 Chris is a singer/songwriter and Melody is a computer nerd, writer and jewellery designer, and they sail the world on their 1984 Cal 35’ called Vacilando.
 Melody says about their blog, “This is the story about a man, a woman, a dog, and a journey.
 We sold our house to move aboard our 35′ sailboat in search of adventure, simplicity, and the freedom that comes with finding both.”